-Whether you’re coming to us for bone or joint abnormalities, for a heart condition, soft tissue density changes or fluid in your lungs, an x-ray can help to investigate your problem further.
-Often in the healthcare system, you’re waiting weeks, and even months to have an x-ray.
+Through the National Health Service, you may have to wait several weeks, and even months to have an x-ray.
 During that time you could be in serious discomfort, and it’s natural to be worried about your diagnosis and the next steps.
-Here at Lyca Health, we offer an efficient and state of the art x-ray service in London, helping you to get a diagnosis as quickly as possible.
-Find out more about our private x-ray service in London, and how we may be able to help you below.
+Our efficient service will help you to get the answers to these questions as quickly as possible.
+Find out more about our private x-ray service below.

 If an issue you would like detecting or investigating isn’t listed above, please get in touch with our team where we’ll be happy to offer you some more information, and advise whether an x-ray is the best service for you.
 We also offer MRI scans, CT scans and Ultrasound scans, depending on what type of investigation is best for your circumstances.

 X-rays work by using electromagnetic radiation to create images, you won’t be able to see or feel the x-ray.
 The electromagnetic radiation is passed through the area of the body being investigated.
 Soft tissues cannot absorb the rays but dense materials can.
 These differences show up as white and dark areas on the X-ray.
 Bones, which are denser, will show up as white whereas your heart, much softer, will show up much darker.